kucukaslan/cs-319-group1i-oops/README.md

-# Pandemy Manager for University
+# Pandemic Manager for University
 ## Description

 The project aims to provide a website for University members to manage pandemic precautions.
 The project will help managing HES codes and the vaccine status of university members.